tldr-pages/tldr/pages/common/git-config.md

 # git config

-> Manage custom configuration options for git repositories.
+> Manage custom configuration options for Git repositories.
 > These configurations can be local (for the current repository) or global (for the current user).
 > More information: <https://git-scm.com/docs/git-config>.